kolotaev/vakt/README.md

 1. *What is resulting effect of the answer on the above questions?*

-The overall diagram of vakt workflow is:
+The overall diagram of `vakt` workflow is:

 [![Vakt diagram](diagram.png)](diagram.png)

 Vakt allows you to gain:

-* Externalized Authorization Management _(you can build own external AuthZ server with vakt, see examples)_
-* Dynamic Authorization Management _(you can add Policies and change their attributes)_
 * Policy Based Access Control _(vakt is based on Policies that describe access rules, strategies to your resources)_
 * Fine-Grained Authorization _(vakt Policies give you fine-grained control over resource's, subject's, action's and context's attributes)_
+* Dynamic Authorization Management _(you can add Policies and change their attributes)_
+* Externalized Authorization Management _(you can build own external AuthZ server with vakt, see examples)_

 *[Back to top](#documentation)*